 If you or a loved one is preparing to undergo surgery, you owe it to yourself to learn about all of your medical options.
 Largo Medical Center is proud to offer one of the most effective, least invasive surgical treatments available.
-Largo Medical Center utilizes the da Vinci® Surgical System, which provides surgeons with an alternative to both traditional open surgery and conventional laparoscopy, putting a surgeon's hands at the controls of a state-of-the-art robotic platform.
+Largo Medical Center utilizes a state-of-the-art robotic surgical system, which provides surgeons with an alternative to both traditional open surgery and conventional laparoscopy, putting a surgeon's hands at the controls of a state-of-the-art robotic platform.

 What is Robotic Surgery?

-This minimally invasive surgical procedure uses high-definition 3D vision, a magnified view and advanced robotic technologies to assist your surgeon to control the robotic surgery system, the da Vinci® Si™ Robotic Surgery System.
+This minimally invasive surgical procedure uses high-definition 3D vision, a magnified view and advanced robotic technologies to assist your surgeon to control the robotic surgery system.
 This procedure translates his or her hand movements into smaller, more precise movements of tiny instruments inside the body.
 With the da Vinci System our surgeons are able to perform some of the most complex and delicate procedures through very small incisions.